csmap-surveys/csmap-surveys.github.io/csmap_url_historian.md

 <div> Who should I contact for further information?
 	<ol>
 		<li>For any questions on using the extension, requesting data deletion or other technical problems, please reach out to nyu-smapp-engineers@nyu.edu</li>
-		<li>For any questions regarding the use of the extension, the data we collect, or the research projects that your data will be used in, please contact [csmap-surveys@nyu.edu](mailto:csmap-surveys@nyu.edu)</li>
+		<li>For any questions regarding the use of the extension, the data we collect, or the research projects that your data will be used in, please contact<a href="mailto:csmap-surveys@nyu.edu">csmap-surveys@nyu.edu</a></li>
 	</ol>
 </div>